-An undergraduate student will be dismissed from the University if he/she failed to be on good academic standing in the semester immediately following his/her return from academic suspension.
-However, if his/her semester GPA is at least 1.5/4.0, 1.75/4.0 or 2.0/4.0, as applicable, but not sufficient for being on good academic standing, as far as the cumulative GPA is concerned, the student may then petition the Academic Standing Committee for possible continuation of enrollment for exactly one extra semester only.
-If granted this extra semester, and consequently then, at the end of this semester, the student still fails to be on good academic standing, he/she will be directly dismissed.
-It shall always be understood that the recommendation and decision of the Academic Standing Committee is binding for the student.
+However, if his/her semester GPA is at least 1.5/4.0, 1.7/4.0 or 2.0/4.0, as applicable but not sufficient for being on good academic standing, as far as the Cumulative GPA is concerned, the student will be granted another extra semester.
+If at the end of this semester the student still fails to be on good academic standing (cumulative GPA), he/she will be dismissed.